Love treating yourself to a shrimp cocktail? Prawn sandwich? Better read up on the ethics of shrimp farming first!

 They’re commonly made into sandwiches in the UK; hung onto glass rims to create ‘cocktails‘ in America; added to national dishes like paella in Spain, glass rolls in Vietnam and Pad Thai in Thailand.
-But no matter where you’re from, shrimp are bad for you, and the environment.
+But no matter where you’re from, or how you eat them, you need to know this: shrimp are bad for you, and the environment.

 The destruction of these precious biomes is disastrous.
-Mangroves are essential for other species to survive: a large variety of fish, crab, and mollusk species live in these habitats, and in turn, they form an essential source of food for other animals higher on the food chain.
+Mangroves are essential for other species to survive.
+A large variety of fish, crab, and mollusk species live in these habitats.
+In turn, they form an essential source of food for other animals higher on the food chain.
 Mangroves also serve as important carbon sinks and as nurseries for many fish species, including coral reef fish.
 For example, a study on the Mesoamerican reef indicates that there are as many as 25 times more fish of some species on reefs close to mangrove areas than in areas where mangroves have been cut down.

-Importantly, the dense root systems of mangrove forests trap sediments flowing down rivers and off the land, which assists in stabilising coastal areas and preventing erosion from waves and storms; in areas where mangroves are ruined, damage from typhoons and hurricanes is always more severe.
+Importantly, the dense root systems of mangrove forests trap sediments flowing down rivers and off the land.
+This assists in stabilising coastal areas and preventing erosion from waves and storms.
+In areas where mangroves are ruined, damage from typhoons and hurricanes is always more severe.
 By filtering out sediments, the forests also protect coral reefs and seagrass meadows from being smothered.

-Moreover, densely populated shrimp farms breed diseases like Taura syndrome and Whitespot syndrome, which can spread to wild species.
+Moreover, we need to consider densely populated shrimp farms when we consider the ethics of shrimp farming.
+These farms breed diseases like Taura syndrome and Whitespot syndrome, which can spread to wild species.
 We’ve seen what the use of antibiotics in fish farming can lead to, and it’s no different with shrimp.
 Plus, without mangroves to filter them, much-used ponds accumulate sludge composed of excrement and other waste products (pesticides, antibiotics, etc).
 Over the course of a decade or less, the sludge buildup renders the pond untenable due to high levels of salinity, acidity and toxic chemicals.
 What’s left behind is a farmed-out wasteland.
-One study estimates the land’s recovery time at about 30 years.
+In fact, one study estimates the land’s recovery time at about 30 years.

 Little Shrimp, Massive Carbon Footprint

-In short, if you must eat shrimp, you should see them as a luxury, like gold earrings or a pearl ring–something that you treat yourself to and enjoy, but very rarely indeed.
+In short, if you must eat shrimp, you should see them as a luxury, like gold earrings or a fine cigar.
+Something that you treat yourself to and enjoy, but very rarely indeed.